Program of Study Admission Requirements

 Implied and explicit exclusions when repeating courses for program entry

 Owing to the sequential nature of the computer science (CSC) undergraduate courses and prerequisites, the department does not permit students to repeat a given course after having taken and passed any course that is later in the program sequence.
 In other words, once you have taken and passed a course, you cannot "go back" and retake any of its prerequisites (direct or indirect).
 For example:

 - Students may not repeat CSC148H1 after having taken and passed CSC207H1 or CSC209H1.

 - Students may not repeat CSC165H1 after having taken and passed CSC236H1 or CSC263H1.

 Note that, for the purposes of this policy, enriched courses (CSC240H1 or CSC265H1) are considered equivalent to their “regular” version (CSC236H1 or CSC263H1, respectively).
 For example, students who have taken and passed CSC265H1 may not re-take CSC165H1.

 For more information on “extra” courses, please see the Faculty of Arts and Science Academic Calendar, Rules & Regulations.

-For any advice about course selection, please contact the Undergraduate Office.
+For advice on Computer Science course selection, please contact the Undergraduate Office.

 Bioinformatics and Computational Biology